GudokVlad-Pilot/PlantPhotoApp/README.md

     npx expo start
    ```

-3. In the output, you'll find a QR code.
-Using the Expo Go, you can scan it and the app will be launched on your mobile device.
-In addition you can use web version of the app but the task is focused on mobile device users as the assignment required the usage of mobile device camera.
+3. Scan a QR code that will be displayed in the output with Expo Go to launch the app on your mobile device.
+While a web version is available from the output also, this task focuses on mobile devices since the assignment requires using the device's camera.

 ## Get a fresh project